Customer service & tarmac delay plan

 If you've left an item onboard one of our aircraft please complete the Aircraft lost property form providing as much information as possible.
 We'll be in touch as soon as possible on receipt of the details.

-Where the fare rules of your ticket permit a refund, either in full or in part, Air New Zealand will ensure that once a refund request has been received, any refund due will be processed as quickly as possible.
+Where Air New Zealand is required to provide a refund under any applicable law or where the fare rules of your ticket permit a refund, either in full or in part, Air New Zealand will ensure that once a refund request has been received, any refund due will be processed as quickly as possible.

-Refunds are subject to applicable fare rules and Air New Zealand's conditions of carriage.
+Refunds are subject to applicable fare rules, any applicable law and Air New Zealand's Conditions of carriage.

 We recognise the importance of our role in the carriage of all customers, including those with disabilities.